cvanloo/ClipGPT/README.md

 3. Run the application `bin/(Debug|Release)/ClipGPT.exe`.

+4. Click &ldquo;Settings&rdquo; in the tray icon to open the settings window.

+   Use it to configure your API key and other options.

-4. To stop the application right-click the tray icon and press &ldquo;Exit&rdquo;.
+5. To stop the application right-click the tray icon and press &ldquo;Exit&rdquo;.